Travis Hill Schools at the Juvenile Justice Intervention Center and Orleans Justice Center

-Collaborating with the Director of Student Support Services and Special Education to select and deliver targeted group counseling interventions
+Collaborating with the Special Education Coordinator to select and deliver targeted group counseling interventions

 Providing crisis intervention as needed and facilitating mediations to resolve student conflicts

-Serving, along with the Director of Student Support Services, as a liaison between the School and the OJC/JJIC secure care and behavioral health staff; ensuring that site-based behavior management and disciplinary practices are developmentally appropriate and in line with the mandates of IDEA
+Serving, along with the Special Education Coordinator as a liaison between the School and the OJC/JJIC secure care and behavioral health staff; ensuring that site-based behavior management and disciplinary practices are developmentally appropriate and in line with the mandates of IDEA

 Facilitating professional development and training opportunities for the School staff around trauma informed teaching, social and emotional learning and restorative practices; supporting the development and implementation of school-wide practices that integrate these concepts